 - Communication Workshop

 The Global Foundations Program is a rigorous course of English language study that replaces that advanced level of ELCI.
 The Global Foundations Program creates a pathway to success, allowing students to gain additional experience with Academic English while earning 9 credits toward their desired undergraduate or graduate degree program.

 - 6–9 credits toward your degree General Education Requirements: course options will be reviewed with ELCI staff

 - ESL 190: Special Topics in American Universities (3 hrs per week)

 - Integrated Skills in Academic English (ISAE course; 6 hrs per week) – Intensive course designed to accelerate your English skills and support your academic learning

 - Academic Success Coaching (up to 2 hours per week)

 - English in Practice/”WholeStudent”: community-based activities (2-3 hrs per week)

 Successful Completion: Students who earn a B grade or higher in the Global foundations ISAE class and academic course work will gain full admission to SDSU Undergraduate School for degree students.
 Students will not need to re-take a standardized test of English language proficiency to progress to degree study.

-Summer = middle of May
+Summer Start Date: Middle of May